VolodymyrKolisnichenko/ecommerce-store/README.md

 <h1>Ecommerce Store</h1>
-Welcome to the Ecommerce Store project!
-This is an online shopping platform that allows users to browse and purchase various products from different categories.
+<h4>Welcome to the Ecommerce Store project!
+This is an online shopping platform that allows users to browse and purchase various products from different categories.</h4>

 <img src="./src/store-2.png" alt="Ecommerce_Store_Screenshot"/>